Lapin0t/grothendieck-cern/english.md

 stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.

-Talking with french and international collegues I realized that in general, little was known about the interesting end of Grothendieck's carrer as a mathematician.
+Talking with French and international collegues I realized that in general, little was known about the interesting end of Grothendieck's carrer as a mathematician.
 Most commonly one would hear that "he left academia abruptly", that "he went to live alone recluded from society" or with uncomfortable